jabyess/stupid.js/README.md

 # Stupid.js

 Built in half a day.
 It's dumb.
+Paired with https://github.com/alejvillanueva